-In Experts in Teamwork, students develop teamwork skills by reflecting on and learning from specific situations of cooperation in carrying out a project.
+In Experts in Teamwork, students develop teamwork skills by reflecting on and learning from specific teamwork situations in carrying out a project.
 Students work in interdisciplinary teams with participants from diverse programmes of study.
 Interdisciplinary teamwork is used to develop students' cooperative skills.
 The purpose is to improve project work.
 Relevant problem areas from society and working life form the starting point for this teamwork.
-The results achieved by the teams can be used to benefit internal and external partners.
+Internal and external partners receive feedback on the student teams' project results.